 - It is important to question the condition of the saddle.
 Just how used is the saddle?
 Be advised that even “gently used” saddles will likely have minor imperfections due to light wear.
-These minor flaws should be acceptable, as long as performance of the saddle isn’t affected.
+As long as performance of the saddle isn’t affected, minor flaws should be acceptable.
 Do check to be sure the original leather has not been weakened by excessive use of stitching from past repair work or lack of care.

 - What comes with the saddle? (examples: cinch, bridle, breast collar)

 - Determine how much the shipping charges will be.
 Used horse saddles are heavy!
 Some merchants charge for shipping and others do not.

 - Ask about the types of payment that are acceptable.

 Need to clean out your own tack room?